-When my partner and I started playing with selling on Amazon FBA little did we know we’d grow it to over 1 million dollars in revenue within 12 months!
+When my husband and I decided to try building an Amazon FBA business, little did we know we’d grow it to over 1 million dollars in revenue within 12 months!

 We had one small kitchen product which from our research seemed to be in fairly high demand on Amazon.
-It cost us less than $2 to buy it and ship it to Amazon, we sold it for $15 and within a year we’d sold over 84,000 of these things.
+It cost us less than $2 to buy it and ship it to Amazon.
+We sold it for $15 and within a year we’d sold over 84,000 units.

 I’d never seen anything like it.